nicola/natural-html/README.md

 There are many ideas that I have in mind on how to tackle this:

-- Image vision and reinforcement learning to see if things are like they are described (the machine tests all the properties out), however this might lead to very bad quality HTML
+- Machine vision and reinforcement learning to see if things are like they are described (the machine tests all the properties out), however this might lead to very bad quality HTML
 - First-order logic or lambda representations that map to HTML.
 In addition, in we can combine distributional models to understand the meaning of content words